 Letting your lemon tree grow 12 or more feet tall defeats the purpose of grafting it onto dwarfing rootstock.
 Keep smaller lemon trees to the size you want by pruning them lightly all year round.

-To prune an outdoor lemon tree to keep it from growing too tall, make your cut on a branch at the height you want just above two healthy leaves.
-Make your cut at an angle, so if rain falls on the cut, it will fall off rather than sitting on the cut and causing wood to rot.
+To prune an outdoor lemon tree to keep it from growing too tall, make your cut at an angle on a branch at the height you want just above two healthy leaves.

 Paint When You Prune

 Every time you prune your outdoor lemon tree, you should give its lower trunk a coating of protective paint.
 Lemon trees can get sunburn.
 Tree guard paint protects the trunk against sunburn, insects, and rodents.

 Paint the lower trunk of your lemon tree at least once a year but no more than twice a year.
 Lemon tree trunks that aren’t protected from the sun will crack and become susceptible to boring insects.

 When you prune the top of your tree to keep it healthy, letting more sunlight through, you need to paint the bottom of your lemon tree to keep it healthy, too.